 - Develop the practicum experience.
 A practicum should be a planned, supervised and evaluated experience that provides students the opportunity to apply the knowledge gained at the Gillings School in a real-world setting.
 Students will work with their preceptor and faculty advisor to identify objectives and competencies to track and evaluate the student’s performance.

 - Get the practicum approved.
 Students should follow their Department’s guidelines to assure all practicum requirements have been meet.
-If the practicum requires travel abroad, please email Naya Villarreal in the Gillings Global GatewayTM to make sure all travel requirements are in place.
+If the practicum requires travel abroad, please email Naya Villarreal in Research, Innovation and Global Solutions to make sure all travel requirements are in place.

 - Complete the practicum.
 Work may begin once department requirements have been met.